genidma/teatime-accessibility/README.md

 ## Installation Locations

-When you run the [install.sh](file:///vms_and_github/Github/teatime-accessibility/install.sh) script, here's exactly where each component is installed:
+When you run the install script, here's exactly where each component is installed:

 1. **Virtual Environment**:
    - Location: Inside the project directory as `teatime-venv/`